waqarabbas123/website-templete/README.md

-In this repository we can make a template  website this is only for pc's because it is not  reposive for small devices
+In this repository we can make a clone website. this website is only for pc's because it is not responsive.